 Adding a Course

-Students are advised to be registered before the first day of class; however, the latest a student may be able to register for a class up until 5 p.m. on the course census date as long as the student has attended the class.
+Students are advised to be registered before the first day of class; however, the latest a student may be able to register for a course is 5 p.m. on the course census date as long as the student has attended the class.
 Courses in certain programs and CCCOnline courses may have different registration deadlines.
 Students may not register for a course if the course census date (add/drop date) has passed.

 Students may register:

 - Online via myACC or Navigate through the first 7% of the course (typically the first week for 15- and 13-week courses).